 Can my child have a day off school?

 The Headteacher of your child’s school should only authorise the absence if your child is genuinely ill and unable to attend school.
 Evidence of illness may be requested by the Attendance Office.
+In exceptional circumstances, the Headteacher may agree to authorise other absences, such as absence due to a family bereavement.

 The examples given below are not exceptional circumstances: